Why the garage load is harder than a simple UPS estimate

 Sizing backup power around noise limits, runtime, and garage monitoring

-UPS sizing is easier when you start from runtime, not from wishful thinking.
+UPS sizing is easier when you start from runtime, not wishful thinking.
 Add the steady draw of the must-run kit, then choose a unit that can hold that load for the time you want.
 For alerts and cameras, a modest runtime target of 30 to 60 minutes is often enough.
 If access control matters, test for a full gate cycle after switchover, not just idle hold-up.

 Check noise levels before you park a UPS or inverter under a room above the garage.
 Fan noise, transformer hum, and charger whine all matter more than people admit.
 A unit that sounds fine in a utility space can be annoying through a plasterboard ceiling.
 Put the noisiest kit away from living spaces if you can.
-If you cannot, pick a quieter unit and accept the extra cost.
+If not, pick a quieter unit and accept the extra cost.

 Match UPS sizing to the devices that must stay on